node-red/node-red-nodes/hardware/PiGpio/README.md

         npm i node-red-node-pi-gpio

-The python library may also work with other distros on on Pi (like Ubuntu on Pi) - you will need to install the PIGPIO package and run the following commands in order to gain full access to the GPIO pins as this ability is not part of the default distro.
+The python library may also work with other distros running on a Pi (like Ubuntu or Debian) - you will need to install the PIGPIO package and run the following commands in order to gain full access to the GPIO pins as this ability is not part of the default distro.
+This is NOT necessary on Raspbian.

         sudo apt-get install python-pip python-dev
         sudo pip install RPi.GPIO